 Valuing your property

-How to use the interactive valuation tool
+Revenue's interactive valuation tool

 The interactive valuation tool indicates the average valuation band for properties in your immediate area.
 It does not reflect a specific market value for any individual property.

 The interactive valuation tool is based on the market value of properties as at 1 November 2021.
 This is because your LPT charge for 2022 to 2025 is based on your valuation of your property as at 1 November 2021.

 If your newly built property did not exist on 1 November 2021, you are still required to value it as if it did exist on that date.

 You are responsible for assessing whether the average valuation band for your area applies to your property or not.